 A scholarly, multidisciplinary database providing indexing and abstracts for over 10,000 publications, including monographs, reports, conference proceedings, and others.
 Also includes full-text access to over 5,000 journals.
 Offers coverage of many areas of academic study including: archaeology, area studies, astronomy, biology, chemistry, civil engineering, electrical engineering, ethnic & multicultural studies, food science & technology, general science, geography, geology, law, mathematics, mechanical engineering, music, physics, psychology, religion & theology, women's studies, and other fields.

-Academic Video Online brings together on a single cross-searchable platform a completely integrated online repository of Alexander Street Press video titles.
-Includes newsreels, award-winning documentaries, field recordings, interviews, lectures, training videos, and exclusive primary footage becoming a collection of 22,000 full-length videos by 2013.
+Academic Video Online: Premium brings together on a single cross-searchable platform a completely integrated online repository of Alexander Street Press video titles.
+Includes newsreels, award-winning documentaries, field recordings, interviews, lectures, training videos, and exclusive primary footage.

 A collection of major scholarly works from all areas of the humanities, including online versions of printed works as well as original electronic publications.

 ACS Publications provides access to the electronic full-text versions of the over 30 titles published (or co-published) by the American Chemical Society.
 Select either "ACS Journals A-Z" or "Advanced Article Search" to get to the list of titles available.
 In addition, the ACS Legacy Archives provides access to the electronic full-text versions of all titles, volumes, issues, and articles published by the ACS from 1879 to 1995.